Clinical Meditation and ImageryTM

 What is Clinical Meditation and Imagery?

-Using awareness and choice as a foundation, you will learn how to teach your clients, patients, students and colleagues a wide variety of meditation, imagery and energy practices to reduce suffering and increase peace and purpose in their daily lives.
+Clinical Meditation and Imagery (CMI) Training gives you a gently powerful set of safe, effective, time-tested meditation, imagery and energy skills to help your clients, patients, students and colleagues to reduce suffering and increase peace and purpose in their daily lives.

 Learn the five types of meditation and the crucial role each one plays in the healing process.